aws-amplify/amplify-category-api/CONTRIBUTING.md

 ## Licensing

-AWS Amplify CLI is [Apache 2.0](LICENSE)-licensed.
+AWS Amplify Category API is [Apache 2.0](LICENSE)-licensed.
 Contributions you submit will be released under that license.

 We may ask you to sign a [Contributor License Agreement (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes.